AmChimney.com….American Chimney Cincinnati, OH

 - Determine the area of your fireplace opening.
 Multiply the height of your fireplace opening by its width.

 - Compare them.
-If the area of your fireplace opening is more than 10 times the area of your flue, your smoke problems may stem from your fireplace opening being too large for your flue.
+If the area of your fireplace opening is more than 10 times the area of your flue, your smoke problems may stem from your fireplace opening is too large for your flue.
 A smoke guard will effectively reduce the size of your fireplace opening.

 Tip #4: Extend your chimney

-If your chimney does not extend high enough above your roof line, or there are nearby trees or other flue systems, this can cause competition for proper drafting.
+If your chimney does not extend high enough above your roofline, or there are nearby trees or other flue systems, this can cause competition for proper drafting.
 Negative pressure can build up into a tightly sealed home very quickly, which means that the air pressure outside the home is greater than inside the home.
 If the chimney is not tall enough, air and smoke can easily enter the home to fill the discrepancy between the two pressures.
 Extending your chimney by a few feet can be costly but may be the only way solve a chimney smoke problem